Market News

 What buyers should do

-If a subsidised electric scooter is on your shortlist, it makes sense to complete the purchase and registration sooner rather than waiting for the festive season.
-Confirm with the dealer that the model is registered under PM E-Drive and that the incentive is being passed on in the on-road price.
-Remember the central subsidy stacks on top of state-level benefits and road-tax waivers, which vary widely — our state-by-state EV subsidy guide and the EV subsidies hub break down what you can claim where.
+If a subsidised electric scooter is on your shortlist, completing the purchase and registration today is the difference between paying the current price and paying up to ₹5,000 more.
+Confirm with the dealer that the model is registered under PM E-Drive and that the incentive is actually reflected in the on-road price.
+Remember the central subsidy stacks on top of state-level benefits and road-tax waivers, which vary widely and are unaffected by this deadline — our state-by-state EV subsidy guide and the EV subsidies hub break down what you can claim where.

 The bottom line

-The ₹5,000 PM E-Drive incentive is real money on an affordable scooter, but it is neither permanent nor guaranteed up to July 31 — the fund cap decides.
+₹5,000 is real money on a ₹1 lakh scooter, and from tomorrow it is likely to come off the table until the government decides on a fresh allocation.
+If the extension does come through, buyers get the same ₹2,500 per kWh capped at ₹5,000 — but that is not confirmed, and planning around a subsidy that has not been notified is a gamble.
 If you have settled on a model, buy before the window closes.
 Compare current options in our electric scooter catalog or read the top 5 electric scooters guide.

 Sources

-Scheme details as reported by Autocar India · EVMechanica · PM E-Drive (Ministry of Heavy Industries)
+Scheme details as reported by Autocar India · Business Standard · BikeDekho · PM E-Drive (Ministry of Heavy Industries)